-Since the announcement, the World Health Organisation issued a statement:
+Since the announcement, the World Health Organization issued a statement:

-WHO added that consultation takes place concerning coronavirus and ibuprofen use with doctors involving in the treatment of COVID-19 cases.
-So far, no reports, which suggest the negative effect of ibuprofen in the management of coronavirus symptoms exist.
+WHO added that consultation takes place concerning coronavirus and Ibuprofen use with doctors involved in the treatment of COVID-19 cases.
+So far, no reports, which suggest the negative effect of Ibuprofen in the management of coronavirus symptoms exist.

 Patients who take NSAIDs for any other medical reason should not stop taking them.

-In a panic, patients who manage their long term conditions with ibuprofen or other non-steroidal anti-inflammatory drugs, such as naproxen, question the ‘safety’ of the treatment, taking into account current outbreak of coronavirus.
+In a panic, patients who manage their long-term conditions with Ibuprofen or other non-steroidal anti-inflammatory drugs, such as naproxen, question the ‘safety of the treatment, taking into account the current outbreak of coronavirus.
 Should they stop taking NSAIDs?

 - Do not stop taking your medication without consulting a doctor